timwaters/mapwarper/README_API.md

 ##Protocol

 Both http and https calls work.
 If you call a https resource, then links within the JSON response should also have https protocols, if you call it via http then the links should be in http.
+Note that OAuth authentication is configured for https only.

 ##Format